pbeza/wildland-core/docs/rfc/0001_wasm_bindgen_usage.md

 ### memmap

-This dependency of the `rustbreak` crate which provides file backed database.
-For obvious reasons this crate won't be used in case of WASM platform where communication with production database should be performed with Websockets or Http.
+This dependency of the `rustbreak` crate providing file backed database.
+For obvious reasons, this crate won't be used in the case of WASM platform where communication with the production database should be performed with Websockets or HTTP.

-## Code Injection from native app (WASM) to CargoLib
+## Code Injection from a native app (WASM) to CargoLib

 Used for instance for providing `LocalSecureStorage` implementation to CargoLib.